jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 <img src="vl2/gradient_descent.png" alt="This image is in /static" width="70%">

+Source: Raschka & Mirjalili (2019)

-Note: There are multiple version of gradient descent.
-The image on the slide shows is simplified one dimensional representation of the weights.
-In gradient descent, through calculating the derivate of the loss function, the slope of the loss function is optained.
+Note: There are multiple versions of gradient descent.
+The image on the slide shows a simplified, one-dimensional representation of the weights.
+In gradient descent, through calculating the derivate of the loss function, the slope of the loss function is obtained.
 Through the slope, the direction of change, one can calculate if the weights should be increased or decreased to minimize the loss.

 There are three ways of how often the weight update during training is performed.
 In the example of gradient descent, the whole training set is used to calculate the weight updates, and afterward, the weights are updated.
 This method might be difficult to perform as the weights can not be calculated for the whole dataset because of hardware limitations.
 Moreover, one might need many epochs for optimization as the weight update is just performed once per epoche.